 Sarah Savage

-Sarah Savage is a keen amateur musician who plays jazz, classical and big band on alto sax with several local orchestras and jazz groups.
+Sarah Savage plays jazz, classical and big band on alto sax with several local orchestras and jazz groups.
 She has also been a member of various choirs and performance ensembles.
-She trained extensively as a musician when young, starting on the flute at age 6, with some experience of clarinet and oboe, but moving exclusively to alto saxophone at 14, obtaining her grade 8.
-However, she pursued a non-music degree pathway, only returning to regular music performance ten years ago.
+She trained extensively as a musician at a young age, starting on the flute at the age of 6, then transitioning to the clarinet and oboe, before eventually focusing exclusively on the alto saxophone at 14.
+She continues to learn; currently drums, and attends jazz school on her alto sax at Richmond Adult Community College.
+Sarah plays in the big band of British trumpet legend Henry Lowther.

 Sarah collates and organises the online music library and is responsible for Duke Street's organisation and administration.
-She helps with musical arrangements and transposes/writes parts for players where needed.
-She can be persuaded to make your part easier if you don’t like it!
+She composes and arranges music for Duke Street Orchestra, and can be persuaded to make your part easier (or harder) if you don’t like it!
+She is a founder member of the recently formed Duke Street Band, which will be coming soon to a concert venue near you.

-She is a psychotherapist and former UK teacher who enjoys writing fiction in her spare time.
-She currently teaches privately while undertaking further psychotherapy training and spends the rest of her time in the world of music.
+She is a UK teacher who enjoys writing fiction in her spare time.
+She currently teaches privately while trying to master diminished scales.